How long do automatic cars last?

 Once only popular with elderly drivers and those unable to drive a manual car, automatic cars are now commonplace.
 Not only are they easier (and more relaxing) to drive than a manual, in some cases they can be better on fuel and can cost less to maintain.

-What are the disadvantages of automatic cars?
+What are the benefits of an automatic car?

 Do automatic transmissions go bad?